 You can SUBSCRIBE to receive my latest recipe newsletters or FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST for even more delicious food.

 Chocolate Buttermilk Bundt Cake Recipe

-- 1 oz . bittersweet or semisweet chocolate (finely chopped)
+- 1 ounce bittersweet or semisweet baking chocolate finely chopped

 - 1 large egg

 - 1 large egg white